freebsd/pkg/external/curl/docs/cmdline-opts/netrc.md

 Make curl scan the *.netrc* file in the user's home directory for login name and password.
 This is typically used for FTP on Unix.
 If used with HTTP, curl enables user authentication.
-See *netrc(5)* and *ftp(1)* for details on the file format.
-Curl does not complain if that file does not have the right permissions (it should be neither world- nor group-readable).
+See *netrc(5)* and *ftp(1)* for details on the file format. curl does not complain if that file does not have the right permissions (it should be neither world- nor group-readable).
 The environment variable "HOME" is used to find the home directory.